 Opening up, first off, it looks beautiful.
 At first glance this could easily be a Rolex or Omega, and it takes a second or third glance to see that this is a cheap watch.
 I certainly wouldn't think this is a Casio at first glance.

 The case size is listed at 40 mm and it's a big 40 mm.
+Update: probably because it's actually 44mm.
 The band has a good feel, and it's surprisingly comfortable for a watch of this size.
 The case is beefy as expected for a largish diver's watch and made from a decent looking stainless steel.
 I've been reading lots of reviews on Casio watches and some of the ones with the resin case/band combination have been plagued by issues with the band.
 That and a lot of their models use proprietary bands that cost most of what the watches cost new.
 The case on this watch looks very standard.

 Another thing I noticed-- and was mentioned in the reviews-- is that the watch is a little confusing to set.
 I think it's just that the crown doesn't have an ideal feel to it.

 Fit and Finish

 It's hard to find anything good to pick on about my review sample.
 The watch came with no scratches, smudges, nicks or tool marks which are almost guaranteed at this price point.
 My only gripe is that the second hand doesn't hit the markers dead center.
 It hits all the markers a little lower than center.
 My OCD isn't very strong and doesn't really bother me.
 If I didn't look at it specifically for the review, I wouldn't have noticed myself.
 The bezel is also off by a hair, which I also had to seriously scrutinize to be able to detect.

 Overall I would rate the fit and finish as very good, especially given the price point.
 Someone in their QC department is paying attention.